-Sec.
+- (g) Perform such other duties, not inconsistent with law, as may be required by the Commission. - 2.
+The Executive Director shall, within the limits of legislative appropriation, employ such persons as are necessary to carry out any of the Executive Director's duties relating to: - (a) The administration of the affairs of the Commission; and - (b) The investigation of matters under the jurisdiction of the Commission. - 3.
+If the Executive Director is prohibited from acting on a particular matter or is otherwise unable to act on a particular matter, the Chair [of the Commission] shall designate a qualified person to perform the duties of the Executive Director with regard to that particular matter. - Sec.
 27. NRS 281A.260 is hereby amended to read as follows: 281A.260 1.
 The Commission Counsel is the legal adviser to the Commission.
-For each written opinion of the Commission, the Commission Counsel shall prepare, at the direction of the Commission [-] or as required pursuant to this chapter, the appropriate findings of fact and conclusions as to the relevant statutory ethical standards and the propriety of particular conduct.
-The Commission Counsel shall not issue written opinions concerning the applicability of the statutory ethical standards to a given set of facts and circumstances except as directed by the Commission.

-- 2. The Commission may rely upon the legal advice of the Commission Counsel in conducting its daily operations. - 3.
-Except as otherwise provided in this section or directed by the Commission, in litigation concerning any judicial action or proceeding in which the Commission or any member or employee of the Commission is a party in an official capacity or participates or intervenes in an official capacity, the Commission Counsel: - (a) Shall represent and act as legal counsel to the Commission or any member or employee of the Commission in the action or proceeding; - (b) May commence, prosecute, defend, participate or intervene in the action or proceeding on behalf of the Commission or any member or employee of the Commission; and - (c) May file an appeal or petition for or seek any writ or other appellate relief in the action or proceeding on behalf of the Commission or any member or employee of the Commission with the consent or ratification of: - (1) The Commission; or - (2) The Chair or the Executive Director, or both, if the authority to provide such consent or ratification is delegated pursuant to section 9 of this act. - 4.
+For each written opinion of the Commission, the Commission Counsel shall prepare, at the direction of the Commission [...] or as required pursuant to this chapter, the appropriate findings of fact and conclusions as to the relevant statutory ethical standards and the propriety of particular conduct.
+The Commission Counsel shall not issue written opinions concerning the applicability of the statutory ethical standards to a given set of facts and circumstances except as directed by the Commission. - 2.
+The Commission may rely upon the legal advice of the Commission Counsel in conducting its daily operations. - 3.
+Except as otherwise provided in this section or directed by the Commission, in litigation concerning any judicial action or proceeding in which the Commission or any member or employee of the Commission is a party in an official capacity or participates or intervenes in an official capacity, the Commission Counsel shall represent and act as legal counsel to the Commission or any member or employee of the Commission in the action or proceeding. - 4.
 The provisions of subsection 3 do not apply to litigation concerning any judicial action or proceeding in which the Commission: - (a) Requests that the Attorney General appoint a deputy to act in the place of the Commission Counsel; or - (b) Employs outside legal counsel. - 5.
-If the Commission Counsel is prohibited from acting on a particular matter or is otherwise unable to act on a particular matter, the Commission may: - (a) Request that the Attorney General appoint a deputy to act in the place of the Commission Counsel; or - (b) Employ outside legal counsel.
+The Commission Counsel shall not represent and act as legal counsel to the Executive Director for any judicial action or proceeding in which the Executive Director is named as a party based upon conduct in the official capacity of the Executive Director as a party to an adjudicatory proceeding.